 Psychological safety is about creating a climate in which we feel able to take interpersonal risks in order to communicate our ideas, concerns and issues – and we want to be able to speak up in a way that we […]

-How psychological safety captured the world’s attention For a while, from around 1999 to 2014, psychological safety was a relatively well known term in academia, but barely known in the world of practice, the world of work itself.
-Then, a […]
+How psychological safety captured the world’s attention For a while, from around 1999 to 2014, the term ‘psychological safety‘ was relatively well known in academia, but barely mentioned, let alone understood in the world of practice, the world of work […]

 Introduction As a result of the ever-increasing scale and complexity of healthcare systems, hierarchies and layers of management have become increasingly necessary (Kumar, 2021).
 These facilitate operational capability, both in terms of scale and complexity, but also lead to sometimes […]